tesselle/khroma/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+There is 1 reverse dependency.

+The changes do not impact any of the dependencies.